How is your game story radical?

 Conflict and choice in the Game.

 The player is supposed to be somewhat conflicted in the game by being given the choice to not get to know their coworkers and instead get a raise.
 But ideally, I want the player to learn the power of solidarity and building relationships, so the reward for unionizing will be much more satisfying than the raise or promotion.
-The conflict arises when the boss asks you to do little tasks, and you must decided whether you’ll complete the tasks of the boss or the favors for your coworkers.
+The conflict arises when the boss asks you to do little tasks, and you must decide whether you’ll complete the tasks of the boss or the favors for your coworkers.

 At this point, what ideas are keeping your game alive for you?

 For me, the idea of building a UI element that measures solidarity levels among coworkers is very exciting to me.
 I want a little bar at the top of the screen that goes up and down depending on what you’ve learned about your coworkers and how much they trust you.
 If solidarity levels are high enough, you can file for a union election, but if they go too low, workers will quit or stop talking to you completely.
-This adds an element of stress to the game as it provides a tangible measure to how close you are to wining and failing.
+This adds an element of stress to the game as it provides a tangible measure to how close you are to winning and failing.

 Any new inspirations?

 Undertale’s combat system is intriguing to me and I would like to draw on that for my game by adapting the combat system to be used for certain conversations.
 The player enters combat when talking to other coworkers and must build their levels of trust in order for them to tell you certain things and want to sign a union card.
-This idea comes from Undertale’s use of the combat system where you don’t have to fight–instead you can compliment you enemy or flirt with them to make them not want to fight you.
+This idea comes from Undertale’s use of the combat system where you don’t have to fight–instead, you can compliment you enemy or flirt with them to make them not want to fight you.